PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingRequirements.md

 Plase check the assessment rubric and note the requirements below:

+- [ ] Conduct research on market needs.

+- [ ] Create your first idea based on the market needs.

 - [ ] Research the target market and create, segmentation, targeting and persona for your application.

-- [ ] Conduct research on market needs.

-- [ ] Create your first idea based on the market needs and your target audience.
+- [ ] Adjust your idea based on your target audience's needs.

 - [ ] Design S.W.O.T. matrix.